 From improving rates of customer retention and encouraging consumers to shop at your business, to controlling the fallout from negative reviews, there are clear and quantifiable reasons why online review management should become an essential part of your greater reputation management strategy in 2022.
 For instance, leveraging a response scribe service has been shown to help businesses earn up to 33% more revenue than average.

 There’s no question that consumer decisions are influenced by online reviews, or that poor ratings can prevent shoppers from choosing your business — but which types of specific details do consumers hope to see most in a review?
-And how does that apply to owner responses in a way your agency can leverage?
+And how does that apply to owner responses in a way your agency or brand can leverage?
 Read on as our response scribes break down the answers.

 Where Did We Get the Data?

-The marketing platform BrightLocal publishes an annual report on consumer attitudes toward online reviews and responses from business owners, providing agencies with valuable insights into topics like the minimum acceptable threshold for star ratings; the prevalence of various review platforms; and incentives for leaving reviews.
+The marketing platform BrightLocal publishes an annual report on consumer attitudes toward online reviews and responses from business owners, providing agencies and brands with valuable insights into topics like the minimum acceptable threshold for star ratings; the prevalence of various review platforms; and incentives for leaving reviews.
 The most recent version of the survey was published this January and asked more than 1,100 consumers questions about the reviews they read, the websites they used, and — as we’ll focus on today — the review factors they said made them most likely to “feel positively” about a brand.

 Though it’s impossible to control or censor the content of your reviews, it’s still important to understand how consumers perceive them — and, even more crucially, how your responses (or lack thereof) could be impacting your business.
 Based on BrightLocal’s data, here are eight key details that consumers look for in online reviews — plus, a few of our tips on responding to negative or positive reviews more effectively.